-The traditional methods of repaying credit card debt include making a payment over the phone or internet towards your bill, but when you're simply covering the interest the debt isn't reducing.
-If you've balanced transferred until you can no longer get any further credit then you will typically need another solution.
+The traditional methods of repaying credit card debt include making a payment over the phone or internet towards your bill, but when you're simply covering the interest then the debt isn't reducing.
+If you've balance transferred until you can no longer get any further credit then you will typically need another solution.

 At this stage, we look at the root cause of the credit card debt.
 What is the problem and how can we best fix it?

-There are lots of credit card debt solutions we can use to help deal with the money problem but it's essential the debt solution is suitable for your circumstances.
+There are lots of credit card debt solutions we can use to help deal with the money problem, but it's essential the debt solution is suitable for your circumstances.
 As a result we would consider your income and expenditure each month to understand how much you can realistically afford to pay towards your debt.
 We then review your assets (house, cars etc) to determine if there is any equity as well as listing the outstanding debts.